utkarsh2102/ruby-rails/guides/source/autoloading_and_reloading_constants.md

 ### Qualified References

 When a qualified constant is missing Rails does not look for it in the parent namespaces.
-But there is a caveat: When a constant is missing, Rails is unable to tell if the trigger was a relative reference or a qualified one.
+But there is a caveat: when a constant is missing, Rails is unable to tell if the trigger was a relative reference or a qualified one.

 For example, consider